codefuse-ai/FasterTransformer4CodeFuse/README.md

 Compared to the [original FT](https://github.com/NVIDIA/FasterTransformer), this repo has these features:

-- [x] Int8 quantization of CodeFuse model
+- :white_check_mark: Int8 quantization of CodeFuse model
-- [x] Prompt does not require a complete word at the end
+- :white_check_mark: Prompt does not require a complete word at the end
-- [x] Python API
+- :white_check_mark: Python API
-- [x] Streaming Output with Python API
+- :white_check_mark: Streaming Output with Python API
-- [x] Faster model load speed
+- :white_check_mark: Higher model load speed
-- [x] Some bugfix
+- :white_check_mark: Some bugfix

 ## Performance
 > Batch size: 1